-If you use a planned payroll calculation scheme, the section Payroll > Calculation schemes is available to you.
+If you use the planned payroll calculation chart, the Payroll > Payroll Charts section is available in Administration mode.
 To get started:

-- Click Add chart.
+- Click Add a chart.
 In the window that opens, enter the required information.

-- Specify the Name, for example, Scheme for stylists.
+- Specify the Name, for example, Chart for stylists.

-- Specify the Scheme type.
-There are two types of payroll calculation schemes: standard and planned.
+- Specify the Chart type.
+There are two types of payroll calculation charts: standard and planned.

-- Standard scheme: payroll will be calculated using the Standard rule (selected in the same section after you choose the scheme type).
+- Standard chart: payroll will be calculated using the Standard rule (selected in the same section after you choose the chart type).

-- Planned scheme: payroll will be calculated according to the configured algorithm.
+- Planned chart: payroll will be calculated according to the configured algorithm.

 - If none of the criteria are met, payroll will be calculated using the standard rule.
 Criteria should be listed in descending order of difficulty.
 When a criterion is met, the system stops checking the next criteria, so the most difficult criterion should be placed above the easier ones.